Yemenite Jews: Early modern period

 Ottoman rule ended in 1630, when the Zaydis took over Yemen.
 Jews were once again persecuted.
 In 1679, under the rule of Al-Mahdi Ahmad, Jews were expelled en masse from all parts of Yemen to the distant province of Mawza, in what was known as the Mawza Exile, when many Jews died of starvation and disease as a consequence.
 As many as two-thirds of the exiled Jews did not survive.
 Their houses and property were seized, and many synagogues were destroyed or converted into mosques.

 The Jewish community recovered partly because of Imam Muhammad al-Mahdi, also called "Sahib al-Mawahib", who protected them and allowed them to return to their previous status.
 He rejected the pleas for Jewish deportation by the clerics and maintained ties with the Jewish 'Iraqi family which was charged with the mint house.
 From the end of the 17th century, the Jews ran the mint house of the imams.
 In 1725, Imam Al-Mutawakkil ordered closure of synagogues because of the Jews selling wine to Muslims.
 However, their closure was rejected by a religious legal ruling that these synagogues were permitted by his predecessors.

 The Jews of Yemen had expertise in a wide range of trades normally avoided by Zaydi Muslims.
 Trades such as silver-smithing, blacksmiths, repairing weapons and tools, weaving, pottery, masonry, carpentry, shoemaking, and tailoring were occupations that were exclusively taken by Jews.
 The division of labor created a sort of covenant, based on mutual economic and social dependency, between the Zaydi Muslim population and the Jews of Yemen.
 The Muslims produced and supplied food, and the Jews supplied all manufactured products and services that the Yemeni farmers needed.

 The Jewish community headed by Shalom 'Iraqi recovered from this affair and the position of 'Iraqi strengthened under Imam Al-Mansur.
 The community flourished under him because of the part it played in trade with India through Mocha.
-The German researcher Carsten Niebuhr who visited Yemen in 1763, reports that two years before he arrived, Shalom 'Iraqi had been imprisoned and fined while twelve out of fourteen synagogues in a village near Sana'a were shut down.
+The German researcher Carsten Niebuhr who visited Yemen in 1763, reports that two years before he arrived, Shalom 'Iraqi had been imprisoned and fined while twelve out of fourteen synagogues in a village near Sanaa were shut down.
 'Iraqi was released two weeks before his arrival.
 Jewish sources attribute this to a regime change.
 The Imam Al-Mahdi Abbas was extremely religious and his ideological affinity with the clerics created an atmosphere of extreme repression.
 He however resisted their pressure on him to expel the Jews.
 The synagogues were reopened by Ali al-Mansur after payment of a heavy fee.

 In the early 18th-century, many Jews in Yemen were employed in some of the most degrading and menial tasks, on behalf of the Arab population, such as cleaning the cess pools and latrines.